 Sylvester is an NCI-designated cancer center.
 Early detection of lung cancer with a low-dose computed tomography (CT) and expert multidisciplinary care can potentially boosts lung cancer survival rates by 20% in high-risk patients.

 Robotic video-assisted surgery program ranked among top 10 in the Southeast.
 Our surgeons use robotic video-assisted technology to improve patient outcomes.
 This advanced surgical approach results in less blood loss in surgery, shorter hospital stays, and higher survival rates on average for appropriate patients.

-Advanced radiation therapy options, like proton therapy, ViewRay (one of just five centers nationwide) and RapidArc®, offer intensity modulated external radiation therapy (IMRT).
+Advanced radiation therapy options, like proton therapy and RapidArc®, offer intensity modulated external radiation therapy (IMRT).
 Our leading-edge technology offers shorter treatment times, pinpoint accuracy in tumor targeting, and less damage to surrounding healthy tissue.

 More cancer clinical trials than any other South Florida hospital.
 If appropriate for your cancer and stage, our clinical trials provide you with the very newest ways to treat and potentially cure your cancer.

 Questions?
 We're here to help.